Getting Your Children to Sleep

 Establish a routine

 You can encourage healthy sleep for your children by establishing a regular bedtime routine.
 Bathing the children, getting them changed into their pyjamas, making them brush their teeth, and then reading to them is a typical routine.
 Play some soothing music when they’re in bed, if necessary.
-Be sure to start the routine early enough for them to get plenty of sleep.
+Start the routine early enough for them to get plenty of sleep.
 Consider a bedtime periodic reward chart.

 Keep evenings peaceful